fundacionjala/enforce-gradle-plugin/_docs/delete.md

 #### **Without parameters**

-User can remove just components by default.
+User can remove all components by default.
 If you want to run this task, you should write the next command:

 	$ gradle delete

-> **Note:** This command , when executed, remove all components in your organization.

 #### **Using files parameter**